NickGeramanis/gym-navigation/README.md

-# Navigation Environment for the OpenAI Gym
+# Navigation Environment for OpenAI Gym

-The Navigation environment is a single-agent domain featuring discrete action-space and continuous state space.
-It is a simple simulation of the autonomous navigation problem in robotics.
+The navigation environment is a single-agent domain featuring discrete action-space and continuous state-space.
+It is a simulation of the autonomous navigation problem in robotics.
 Two tasks are supported:

 ## Navigation